sparkylinux/sparky-webbrowser-installer/README.md

 Sparky Web Browser Installer
 This package provides an installation script of various web browsers.

+Copyright (C) 2017-2018 Paweł Pijanowski and others, see copyright file.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or